cyber-usmaan/CyberDefenders-Labs/JetBrains Lab/Lab.md

 ---

-### Q1: Identifying the attacker's IP address helps trace the source and stop further attacks.
-What is the attacker's IP address?
+### Q1: What is the attacker's IP address?

-1. Opened the PCAP file using Wireshark.
+First I opened the PCAP file using Wireshark.
 Saw a long list of packets captured during the incident.
-2. Applied the http filter to sort http request only over the browser.
-As web request to server are in http, filtering will give us the packets we need to analyze for the behaviur.
+Then applied the http filter to sort http request only over the browser.
+As web request to server are in http, filtering will give us the packets we need to analyze for the behavior.

+[http filter]

-3. Using the [Statistics -> Endpoints] tab in Wireshark we can easily list all endpoints on the http requests.
+Discovered that, in the ***[Statistics -> Endpoints]*** tab in Wireshark we can easily list all endpoints on the http requests.
+Endpoints are the devices that are have been involved during the packet capturing.
+Here is a list of all endpoints found.
+It gives all unique IPs that sent the request to server.
+One of these is our desired IP, which is attackers endpoints.

-4. Now using an advance search filter [
+[endpoints]

+As our payload was uploaded to the site, to find the requests in http which used upload we want to list those specific http requests.
+I used an advance search filter ***[http and http contains "upload"]***, which resulted in only the IP address which was using an upload request.

+[filter picture]

+So our desired IP is: ***23.158.56.196***

+Further to see all the request captured in the packets, I discovered that we can create a follow of all the packets.
+***[Right Click -> Follow -> Http follow].***
+It join the contents the packets into a proper request and response form.
+This request and response in http can be analyzed for further analysis of each request.